Blonde Espresso is becoming more and more popular since Starbucks introduced this drink to the menu.

 Is Blonde Espresso Stronger?

 “Strength of an Espresso drink” is a subjective term and can mean different things to different people.
-For some, it is the amount of caffeine in the drink, while for others, it is the body and robustness of the beverage.
+For some, it is the amount of caffeine in the drink, while for others, it is the body and intensity of the drink.

 Differences between Blonde and Regular Espresso